rohailamalik/matlab-simulink-mcp/README.md

     **Note**: Only use `/` or `\\` in the paths, not `\`.

-4. Save and restart Claude Desktop.
+3. Save and restart Claude Desktop.
 (Ensure it is fully closed in Task Manager/Activity Monitor.)

-5. On first launch, the server may open multiple consoles to install MATLAB Engine.
+4. On first launch, the server may open multiple consoles to install MATLAB Engine.
 Interact with one, complete installation, then restart Claude if needed.

-6. Check running status in Settings → Developer, or click the equalizer button in Claude's chat box.
+5. Check server status in Settings → Developer, or click the equalizer button in Claude's chat box.

+6. Prompt Claude to write, run or read MATLAB code, scripts or Simulink models.
+Claude (and any client) is restricted to the current MATLAB working directory, which can only be changed manually for security reasons.

 7. The server logs outputs and errors to both Claude's and its own log file.
-To keep a log file tracking console open, add `--console` in Claude config args.
+To keep a log file tracking console open, add `--console` to Claude config args.

-    - Claude MCP logs (Windows): `%APPDATA%\Claude\logs\mcp-server-MatlabMCP.log`
-    - Claude MCP logs (macOS): `~/Library/Logs/Claude/mcp-server-MatlabMCP.log`
+    - Claude MCP logs: `\logs\mcp-server-MatlabMCP.log` in the same folder as `claude_desktop_config.json`.
-    - Server logs: written to your user log directory (or configured via `.env`).
+    - Server logs: In the folder specified via environment variable `LOG_DIR`, user log directory otherwise.

 ## Debugging

 FastMCP 2.0 includes an MCP Inspector for manual testing without an LLM client.
 It launches a UI to send dummy requests directly to the server.
+To use it, run:

 ```bash
 cd scripts